lorenkp/Readium/README.md

 - [ ] Create an account
 - [ ] Create a session (log in)
-- [ ] View a feed of stories after logging in
+- [ ] View a feed of stories on home page
-- [ ] Compose a story from home page
+- [ ] Compose a story from home page, featuring styling of text and photo uploads
-- [ ] Upload photos, style text
-- [ ] Filter stories based on tag by clicking on sidebar
+- [ ] Select a tag from sidebar to view stories with that tag
-- [ ] User profile pages (stories written, bookmarked, recommended)
 - [ ] Follow other users
+- [ ] View own and other users' profile pages (stories written, bookmarked, recommended by user; following, followers)
-- [ ] Bookmark story
+- [ ] Bookmark a story
 - [ ] Write responses to stories

 ## Design Docs